 CHARACTERISTICS:

-Relative to other phases, the Strategic Plan characterizes Phase 7 as "Moderate Priority" for erosion and risk of contaminated sediments reaching the river; and "High Priority" for the amount of contaminated soils present and the fact that it includes a high use area and public fishing access (see Strategic Plan, pp.11-12).
+Relative to other phases, the Strategic Plan characterizes Phase 7 as "Moderate Priority" for erosion and risk of contaminated sediments reaching the river; and "High Priority" for the amount of contaminated soils and the fact that this is a high use area with public fishing access (see Strategic Plan, pp.11-12).
+DEQ estimates it will remove 135,800 cubic yards of mine waste-contaminated material from the site.

 ESTIMATED TOTAL COST: $20.62M (may change)